 In 24 hours in Edinburgh, you can do a lot, especially if you have a well-organized plan.
-We have made a day visit to the capital of Scotland and it gave us time to see all these things.
+Here you’ll find everything we did in a day, giving us time to see all these things.
 The trick?
 We had everything booked in advance!

-If you have more days to get to know the Scottish capital, don’t miss our post with 50 things to do and visit in Edinburgh.
+If you have more days to get to visit the Scottish capital, don’t miss our post with 50 things to do and visit Edinburgh.

 As always, we get up early and have a good breakfast since we have the master class at “The Scotch Whisky Experience” at 10 o’clock.
-So in this case, we had a good Scottish breakfast and we were ready to start the day.
+So, we had an excellent Scottish breakfast in this case, and we were ready to start the day.

 Recommendation: leave your car in the hotel car park and walk to the center.
 From the Hotel Britannia, it is about 15 minutes or so.